nabill/edo/HappyTravel.Edo.DirectApi/README.md

 You use all three IDs during booking and can only fetch them during the search steps.
 The first step returns all three, but the initial `RoomContractSetId` can change and may not be valid for booking evaluation or booking.

-### Wide availability search models
+### Wide availability search types

 You can do three types of wide availability search:
 - Single country search
 - Single city search
 - Multiple hotel search (up to 1000 hotels per request)

-The `ids` field in the request to [start wide availability search](/index.html#tag/Search/paths/~1api~11.0~1availabilities~1searches/post) selects the search mode.
+The `ids` field in the request to [start wide availability search](/index.html#tag/Search/paths/~1api~11.0~1availabilities~1searches/post) selects the search type.
 You can add multiple location IDs to the request, where each is a country ID, locality ID, or accommodation ID.

 For example, this request searches within `Locality_607184`:
 ```json